Ntsekees/Nahaiwa/grammar/src/morphology/roles/noun-roles.md

 └─
 ```

-• The Extensional Case, or ‘Affixal Case’, is governed by certain extentional prefixes, which intoduces a new participant to the relationship expressed by the verb.
+• The Extensional Case, or ‘Affixal Case’, is governed by certain extensional prefixes, which intoduces a new participant to the relationship expressed by the verb.
 For example, a causative extensional prefix will add a ‘causer’ participant, which will then be accessible via the Affixal Case.

 ```
 ┌───────────────